widigya/Dissertation---Business-Intelligence/README.md

 3) Result documents
 In order to try the system’s functionality, two input files are included: TechNation_Part1.csv and TechNation_Part2.csv.
 Please make sure any input files are following the same organisation style as the aforementioned documents.
 The keywords file are: keywords_urls.csv and keywords_tags.csv.
 Both of them can be modified according to user’s requirements.
 Lastly, the result file example from said inputs is called master_data_transform_final.csv.

+Input documents are confidential, for further information please contact me.

 Copyright:
 Alam Widigya
 alam.widigya@kcl.ac.uk